Second Opinion Benefits, Information and Process

 You can start the second opinion process in any of the following ways:

-- Ask your doctor for a referral – Your cardiologist can initiate a referral to the Cincinnati Children’s Heart Institute to start the second opinion process.
+- Ask your doctor for a referral – Your cardiologist can initiate a referral online to the Cincinnati Children’s Heart Institute to start the second opinion process.
+A member of our team will follow up within two business days.

 - Call our cardiothoracic surgery coordinators – You can contact one of our heart surgery coordinators by calling 513-315-0634.